ChrisMaherLab/SV-Hotspot/README.md

 # SV-HotSpot
 <img align="left" width="150" src="images/logo.png" alt="tool logo">
 SV-HotSpot is structural vairant hotspots detection tool.
-It detects SVs and determine their effect on nearby gene expression.
+It detects SVs and determine their effect on nearby gene expression using whole-genome sequecing data.

 ##
+SV-HotSpot is developed at [Christopher Maher Lab](maherlab.com) at [Washington University in St. Louis](wustl.edu) and [The McDonnell Genome Institute](https://www.genome.wustl.edu/).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.